zliu41/CIPs/CIP-plutus-modules/README.md

 failure.
 Only when such a value is actually *used* should we strip the tag, emit the `ScriptHash` in the `CekM` monad, and continue with the untagged value.
-This should be done in `returnCek`, on encountering a `FrameCases` context, and in `applyEvaluate` when the function to be applied turns out to be tagged, or when the argument to a `builtin` turns out to be tagged.
+This should be done in `returnCek`, on encountering a `FrameCases` context for a tagged value, and in `applyEvaluate` when the function to be applied turns out to be tagged, or when the argument to a `builtin` turns out to be tagged.

 Adding and removing tags must be assigned a zero cost *in the balancer*, since the intention is that they should not appear in